-The mission of CFGSEC is to create a prosperous world by applying a holistic approach to growth, poverty, inequality, life expectancy, environment and climate change.
+The mission of CFGSEC is to create a prospering world by applying a balanced approach to economic growth, reducing poverty, decreasing inequality, increasing life expectancy, stopping environmental deterioration.

 In its first World Prosperity Outlook (WPO I) CFGSEC tells a fact-based story by using its big data capability.
 The Centre’s first WPO uncovers the fascinating socio-economic transition paths of the entire world, of countries and of individual cities.
 Together they provide a comprehensive picture of what has happened in the past.
 The WPO demonstrates that with a deep understanding of these fact-based pathways, the Centre’s forecasting capability is able to create unprecedented reliable images of the future.
-At the end of this year CFGSEC will publish its second Outlook (WPO II).
+CFGSEC will publish its second Outlook (WPO II).

 Please note that for the transition paths of nations, CFGSEC uses data from PovcalNet, the Worldbank and the United Nations Population Division.
 In particular for the transition paths of cities, CFGSEC also makes use of the many rich national databases, often requiring good knowledge of local languages such as Chinese and Portuguese.
 It turns out to be a major challenge to transfer all these different data formats in one consistent database.